xiashtra/cactbot/CONTRIBUTING.md

 Cactbot uses [Webpack](https://webpack.js.org/) to bundle assets.
-Over time, it has become necessary to bundle various things, such as helper JavaScript files, assets, triggers, and timelines into the modules themselves instead of loading files directly off the user's computer.
+Over time, it has become necessary to bundle various things, such as helper JavaScript files, assets, triggers, and timelines into the overlays themselves instead of loading files directly off the user's computer.
-These assets are bundled by cactbot module (raidboss, oopsyraidsy, etc.) and can be found within the `dist/` folder after running either `npm start` or `npm run build` as `<module>.bundle.js`.
+These assets are bundled by cactbot overlay (raidboss, oopsyraidsy, etc.) and can be found within the `dist/` folder after running either `npm start` or `npm run build` as `<overlay>.bundle.js`.

-`npm start` will open a local server at <http://localhost:8080>, allowing you to access cactbot modules at <http://localhost:8080/ui/raidboss/raidboss.html>
+`npm start` will open a local server at <http://localhost:8080>, allowing you to access cactbot overlays at <http://localhost:8080/ui/raidboss/raidboss.html>
-(or similar) for the various modules.
+(or similar) for the various overlays.
-The advantage of this approach is that any changes made locally will immediately update the overlay, prompting a refresh within the module itself.
+The advantage of this approach is that any changes made locally will immediately update the overlay, prompting a refresh within the overlay itself.
 This is the recommended approach of validating local code changes.

 Alternatively, `npm run build` will locally create a production distribution